August 19 and 20, Saturday and Sunday, Hastings to Peterborough, ON

 This morning John and Dodie left early to continue north, as we well will do on Monday.
 We have one more repair on the starboard engine planned for Monday before we can move on.

-We decided to walk over to the next two locks and scout out an overnight location to save money vs paying for another night at the marina.
+We decided to walk over to the next two locks and scout out an overnight location to save money versus paying for another night at the marina.
 On the ways was a great water park that of course made me wish that our grandson Arden was with us.

-After looking at the Lock 20 we finally saw the famous Peterborough Lift Lock.
+After looking at the Lock 20 we finally saw Lock 21, the famous Peterborough Lift Lock.
 The Peterborough Lift Lock was the first lock to be built out of concrete, and at the time was the largest structure ever built in the world with unreinforced concrete.
 More importantly, the lock’s dual lifts have been until recently the highest hydraulic boat lifts in the world, raising and lowering boats 65 ft simultaneously.
 What’s amazing to me is that no external power is needed: the lift lock functions by gravity alone using the counterweight principle, and this huge structure was completed in 1902!
 We watched as boats moved into both the upper and lower chambers, and then reversed positions.
 Pretty amazing.